Yauco, Puerto Rico: History

 The Taino natives considered the area of Yauco the capital of Boriken and was governed by Agüeybana, the most powerful Taíno cacique (chief) in the island.
 All the other caciques were subject to and had to obey Agüeybaná, although they governed their own tribes.
 Upon Agüeybaná's death in 1510, his nephew, Güeybaná (also known as Agüeybaná II), became the most powerful cacique in the island.
 Agüeybaná II doubted the "godly" status the Spaniards were rumored to have.
 He came up with a plan to test these doubts: he and Urayoán (cacique of Añasco) sent some of their tribe members to lure a Spaniard named Diego Salcedo into a river and drown him.
 They watched over Salcedo's body to ensure that he did not revive.
 Salcedo's death convinced Agüeybaná II and the rest of the Taíno that the Spaniards were not gods.
 They rebelled against the Spanish in 1511 but were defeated.

 In 1755, the Spanish settlers of the region built a small chapel and named it Nuestra Señora del Santísimo Rosario (Our Lady of the Holy Rosary).
 The settlers sent Fernando Pacheco as their representative to the Spanish Government, to request the establishment of a municipality, since they had satisfied one of the requirements for the establishment of a municipality, namely, to establish a place of worship.
 On February 29, 1756, the King of Spain granted the settlers their request and the town of Yauco was founded.
 Fernando Pacheco was named First Lieutenant of War of the new town.

-From the mid-19th to the early 20th century, hundreds of Corsican, Italian, French, Portuguese, Irish, Scots, and German immigrants arrived in Puerto Rico, attracted by the Spanish Crown's offer of free land.
+From the mid-19th to the early 20th century, hundreds of Corsican, Italian, French, Portuguese, Irish, Scots, and German immigrants arrived in Puerto Rico, attracted by the Spanish Crown's offer of free land to Catholic white European settlers.
 They settled mostly in the south-central region.